ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Creation of resources can be rate limited by ACME servers to ensure fair usage and prevent abuse.
 Once the rate limit is exceeded, the server MUST respond with an error with the type "urn:ietf:params:acme:error:rateLimited".
-Additionally, the server SHOULD send a "Retry-After" header {{!RFC7231}} indicating when the current request may succeed again.
+Additionally, the server SHOULD send a Retry-After header field {{!RFC7231}} indicating when the current request may succeed again.
 If multiple rate limits are in place, that is the time where all rate limits allow access again for the current request with exactly the same parameters.

-In addition to the human-readable "detail" field of the error response, the server MAY send one or multiple link relations in the "Link" header {{!RFC8288}} pointing to documentation about the specific rate limit that was hit, using the "help" link relation type.
+In addition to the human-readable "detail" field of the error response, the server MAY send one or multiple link relations in the Link header field {{!RFC8288}} pointing to documentation about the specific rate limit that was hit, using the "help" link relation type.

 ## Errors